 I welcome you to experience the best in short cinema at Bondi and across Australia this summer.

-We are extremely excited to be celebrating 25 Years Of Hot Shorts!
+We are extremely excited to be celebrating 26 Years at FLiCKERFEST ‘The Home Of Great Short Film’!